logzio/logz-docs/_source/user-guide/accounts/account-region.md

 ---
 layout: article
-title: Account region
+title: Regions
 permalink: /user-guide/accounts/account-region.html
-description: Every Logz.io account is hosted in an account region.
+description: Every Logz.io account is hosted in a region.
 All services related to your account are colocated—so you'll ship logs, sign in, and access the API from the same region the account lives in.
 flags:
   admin: true
   logzio-plan: community